reshufflehq/reshuffle-github-connector/README.md

 #### Configuration Options:

-Provide options as below for connecting to Jira:
+Provide options as below for connecting to GitHub:

 ```typescript
 const connector = new GitHubConnector(app, {